RodrigoGama1902/better-bound-box/docs/source/test_addon.rst

 Test Addon
 ------------

-You can use this library repository as a Blender add-on installation, so you can test the functionality of the library.
-To install it just zip the repository folder and install it as a Blender add-on.
+You can use this submodule repository as a Blender add-on installation, so you can test the functionality of it.
+To install it just zip the submodule repository folder and install it as a Blender add-on.
 The add-on can be found in the ``3D View`` in a tab named ``BOBB``.

 Here are the current test operators shown in the add-on panel: